Lady Kinvara Balfour

-Lady Kinvara Clare Rachel Balfour (born 1975) is an English creative director, producer, writer, and public speaker.
-She is the second daughter of Roderick Balfour, 5th Earl of Balfour, and Lady Tessa Fitzalan-Howard.
-Balfour is a niece of the Duke of Norfolk.
+Lady Kinvara Clare Rachel Balfour (born 30 June 1975) is an English creative director, producer, writer, and public speaker.
+She is the second daughter of the 5th Earl of Balfour and Lady Tessa Fitzalan-Howard.
+Balfour is a niece of the 18th Duke of Norfolk.

 Background

 Ancestry

-Balfour's father is the 5th Earl of Balfour (descended from Eustace Balfour, brother of the British cabinet minister Gerald Balfour, 2nd Earl of Balfour, and brother of the British Prime Minister Arthur Balfour, 1st Earl of Balfour).
-Her mother, Tessa Balfour, Countess of Balfour, is the eldest daughter of the late 17th Duke of Norfolk, Myles Fitzalan-Howard, and his wife, the Dowager Duchess of Norfolk (formerly Anne Constable-Maxwell).
-The titles of Duke of Norfolk, Earl of Arundel and Earl Marshal of England are the oldest and premier British aristocratic title after the royal family.
+Balfour's father is the 5th Earl of Balfour (descended from Eustace Balfour, brother of the British cabinet minister Gerard, 2nd Earl of Balfour, and brother of the British Prime Minister Arthur Balfour, 1st Earl of Balfour).
+Her mother, Tessa, Countess of Balfour, is the eldest daughter of the late 17th Duke of Norfolk and his wife, the Dowager Duchess of Norfolk (formerly Anne Constable-Maxwell).
+The titles of Duke of Norfolk, Earl of Arundel and Earl Marshal of England are the oldest and premier British aristocratic titles after the Royal Family.
 The Norfolks are direct descendants of King Edward I and they are also the leading Roman Catholic family in Britain.
 The family seat is Arundel Castle in West Sussex and Carlton Towers in Yorkshire.

 Balfour is a niece of British broadcaster and TV presenter Sir David Frost and also a niece of television and stage actress Marsha Fitzalan.